MicrosoftDocs/windows-itpro-docs/education/windows/edu-deployment-recommendations.md

 With the Xbox app, students can use their Xbox profiles to play and make progress on their games using their Windows-based device.
 They can also unlock achievements and show off to their friends with game clips and screenshots.
 The Xbox app requires a Microsoft account, which is a personal account.

 Both Skype and Xbox include searchable directories that let students find other people to connect to.
-The online privacy and security settings for Skype and Xbox are not manageable through Group Policy so we recommend that school IT administrators and school officials let parents and students know about these searchable directories.
+The online privacy and security settings for Skype and Xbox aren't manageable through Group Policy so we recommend that school IT administrators and school officials let parents and students know about these searchable directories.

 If the school allows the use of personal or Microsoft account in addition to organization accounts, we also recommend that IT administrators inform parents and students that they can optionally remove any identifying information from the directories by: